Career / Management

 We've heard from project managers that the hardest part of the certification isn't the test.
 It's documenting your years of projects.
 Let's break that down:

-It's better if you accurately log your experience as you go along — emphasis on accurately.
-The biggest risk you'll face is that you might be audited on that experience, which means that you'll have to get a signature from the leader of each project certifying that you put the number of hours into the work that you stated you did.
+It's better to accurately log your experience as you go along — emphasis on accurately.
+The biggest risk you'll face is that you might be audited on that experience, which means that you'll have to get a signature from the leader of each project certifying you put the number of hours into the work that you stated you did.

 As you've found, you have plenty of project management experience.
 You just had to know where to look.
 A project management certification will take you to the next level in your career, opening opportunities you wouldn't have otherwise.
 Good luck!